Find Trade Colleges

 Our analysis found Carroll College to be the best school for health sciences & services students who want to pursue a bachelor’s degree in the Rocky Mountains Region .
 Carroll Montana is a small private not-for-profit school located in the town of Helena.

 A rank of #2 on this year’s list means Western Governors University is a great place for health sciences & services students working on their bachelor’s degree.
-Located in the suburb of Salt Lake City, WGU is a private not-for-profit college with a very large student population.
+Located in the suburb of Salt Lake City, WGU is a private not-for-profit school with a very large student population.

 Full Health Sciences & Services at Western Governors University Report

-The excellent bachelor’s degree programs at University of Northern Colorado helped the school earn the #5 place on this year’s ranking of the best health sciences & services schools in the Rocky Mountains Region .
-University of Northern Colorado is a medium-sized public school located in the midsize city of Greeley.
+The excellent bachelor’s degree programs at The College of Idaho helped the school earn the #4 place on this year’s ranking of the best health sciences & services schools in the Rocky Mountains Region .
+Located in the midsize suburb of Caldwell, The College of Idaho is a private not-for-profit school with a small student population.

 This translates to an average monthly loan payment of $332, based on a 10-year repayment plan.